-Afrobarometer measures the social political and economic atmosphere in than 30 countries in Africa.
+Afrobarometer measures the social, political, and economic atmosphere in more than 30 countries in Africa.
 How do we do this?
-We conduct face-to-face interviews with a randomly selected sample of 1,200 or 2,400 people in each country.
-(You can find out more about how we create our samples, on our sampling principles page.)
+We conduct face-to-face interviews with a randomly selected, nationally representative sample of 1,200-2,400 adult citizens in each country.

 Data analysis and reporting